 - Height: Up to 12 inches tall.

-- Hardiness: Can survive in USDA zones 4-8.
+- Hardiness: Can survive in USDA zones 4 to 8.

-- Soil: Thrives in sandy soils and loam with good drainage.
+- Soil: Does best in sandy soil and loam thats drains well.

 - Helichrysum petiolare